 Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 In today’s market, no business can afford to squander face time with a customer by not being clear and succinct about what they do and the value they deliver.
-This is why interactive presentations and sales enablement tools are so important as they help you to create more focused presentations.
+This is why interactive presentation software and sales enablement tools are so important as they help you to create more focused presentations.

 So whether you’re looking to create a presentation for a face-to-face sales meeting, virtual sales pitch or a touchscreen at an event or customer sales centre, read on to find out more about the importance of a strong presentation narrative.